phylogram/example-project/README.md

 # example-project
-A example project of data a simple data analysis with pandas
+A example project of a simple data analysis with pandas

 ## Purpose